Dronzillla/flask_pzp_project/README.md

 - Map basic plotly style to fit default bootstrap style.
 - If user is logged in show his username in header.
 - Create Privacy Policy and Terms of Service routes.

+### Stage 5: Flask admin
+Objective: Implement admin dashboard.

+Requirements:
+- When registering user must enter a complex password.
+- Logged in user can delete his account.
+- Logged in user can change his password.
+- Create admin page.
+- Admin user can create another admin user.
+- Admin user can delete any account.
+- Registration of new user should be confirmed by admin user.
+- When new user registers an email is sent to admin emails.